American Auto

-American Auto is an American television sitcom created by Justin Spitzer that premiered on NBC on December 13, 2021.
+American Auto is an American television sitcom created by Justin Spitzer that aired from December 13, 2021 to April 18, 2023 on NBC.
 In May 2022, the series was renewed for a second season which premiered on January 24, 2023.
+In June 2023, American Auto was canceled after two seasons.

 Premise

-The series follows the employees of Detroit-based Payne Motors.
-The company's struggles after a new CEO who knows little about cars is hired from the pharmaceutical industry.
+The series follows the employees of Detroit-based Payne Motors, and explores the company's struggles after a new CEO who knows little about cars is hired from the pharmaceutical industry.